Best organic shampoos that will help you say goodbye to toxic chemicals - Firstpost

 Reduce hair loss and strengthen your hair with Keratin

-Boasting 18 amino acids from plant keratin and the richness of Onion Oil, this product is the answer to your hair fall woes.
-This shampoo maximizes the benefits of Onion Oil which is rich in Sulphur, Potassium and anti oxidants to reduce hair fall and promote hair growth.
+Consisting of 18 amino acids from plant keratin mixed with the richness of onion, this product is the ultimate answer to your hair fall woes.
+This shampoo maximizes the benefits of onion oil which is rich in sulphur & potassium, along with antioxidants that reduce hair-fall and promote hair growth.
 Onion Oil and plant keratins present in this product work to stimulate the scalp, promoting blood circulation and strengthening the natural hair structure.
 You will never have to worry about toxic chemicals or artificial ingredients like parabens, sulphates, mineral oils or dyes when using Mamaearth Onion Hair Fall Shampoo.
 This pick is a game changer for your natural hair needs.

 Fight the nightmare of grey hair the natural way!